memgraph/orb/docs/styles.md

 ## Configure transparency on hover/click

-An additional performance affected property is the transparency of nodes/edges that are not selected nor hovered.
+An additional performance affected property is the transparency of nodes/edges that are neither selected nor hovered.
 Default Orb behavior on node/edge select (click) and hover to make all other nodes 30% transparent, so the selection/hover is easily visible.